michelle sindha thomas

 I feel most at home in airports.
 The world is a big house, and the countries are rooms, and we can always go back.
 And forth.

-My watercolor collections represent a sense of place, addressing themes of an identity between cultures in which imagery from childhood, portraits of the dreamy and the joyful, cityscapes, and earthy vignettes fuse to express my existence and desire for a global Home.
+My watercolor collections represent a sense of place, addressing themes of an identity between cultures in which imagery from childhood, portraits of melancholic dreamers and the fearless and the joyous, cityscapes and earthy vignettes fuse to express my existence and craving for home.
 Art creates meaning where none previously existed.

 exhibitions & awards